Cram\'{e}r-type moderate deviations for Studentized two-sample $U$-statistics with applications: Numerical study

 \section{Numerical study}

 In this section, we present numerical investigations for various calibration methods described in Section~\ref{HT.sec} when they are applied to two-sample large-scale multiple testing problems.
-We refer to the simulation for two-sample $t$ test and Studentized Mann-Whitney test as Sim$_1$ and Sim$_2$, respectively.
-Assume that we observe two groups of $m$-dimensional gene expression data $\{\bX_i\}_{i=1}^{n_1}$ and $\{\bY_j\}_{j=1}^{n_2}$, where $\bX_{1},\ldots,\bX_{n_1}$ and $\bY_1,\ldots,\bY_{n_2}$ are independent random samples drawn from the distributions of $\bX$ and $\bY$, respectively.
+We refer to the simulation for two-sample $t$-test and Studentized Mann--Whitney test as $\mathrm{Sim}_1$ and $\mathrm{Sim}_2$, respectively.
+Assume that we observe two groups of $m$-dimensional gene expression data $\{\bX_i\}_{i=1}^{n_1}$ and $\{\bY_j\}_{j=1}^{n_2}$, where $\bX_{1},\ldots,\bX_{n_1}$ and $\bY _1,\ldots,\bY_{n_2}$ are independent random samples drawn from the distributions of $\bX$ and $\bY$, respectively.